 Civil contingencies in Northern Ireland are largely a devolved matter with responsibilities lying with Northern Ireland government departments.
 The duties of the Act apply only to a limited number of organisations which deliver functions that are not transferred.
 These organisations are: the Police Service of Northern Ireland (PSNI); the Maritime and Coastguard Agency (MCA); and telecommunications operators.
 Because these organisations do not represent the full spectrum of response agencies in Northern Ireland, the Regulations treat these organisations in a slightly different way.
-In practice, it is anticipated that the PSNI, MCA and telecommunications operators in Northern Ireland will undertake their duties under the Act, but will relate to the other public service bodies listed in the Regulations in line with the arrangements in the Northern Ireland Civil Contingencies Framework and by participating in Northern Ireland co-operation, coordination and crisis management machinery.
+In practice, it is anticipated that the PSNI, MCA and telecommunications operators in Northern Ireland will undertake their duties under the Act. but will relate to the other public service bodies listed in the Regulations in and by participating in Northern Ireland co-operation, co-ordination and crisis management machinery.